-I am very lucky to work in a beautiful place.
+I am lucky to work in a beautiful place.
 Surrounded by colors, beautiful fabrics, pictures and furniture.
-And I always find beauty in flowers, whether they are fresh, in gardens or in the fabric of headdresses.
+And I always find beauty in flowers, whether they are fresh, in the gardens or in the fabric of headdresses.

 All this from the neckline to the forehead, both included.